 This course serves as the Practicum clinical experience and is the prerequisite to GCN 792.
 It focuses on essentials of the counseling process in a mental health setting.
 The student will complete a minimum of 100 hours in a mental health setting over a 10-week academic term.
 Of the 100 clinical hours, a minimum of 40 hours must be ‘direct service’ to clients.
 Accumulated hours that exceed the minimum requirements noted above, are not transferable to the GCN 792 course requirements.
 There will be 1 supervisory hour by an on-site licensed mental health clinician for each 15 hours of practicum.
 Students will participate in a weekly seminar class at AGSC where they will discuss ethical and professional issues.
-Offered spring and summer.
+Students will be required to video or audio tape sessions, or participate in live supervision for skill development purposes.
+Offered in the summer.
 Prerequisites: GCN 501, GCN 502, GCN 503, GCN 504,GCN 522, GCN 601,GCN 602,GCN 603, GCN 604, and GCN 701.

 Student will complete a minimum of 600 hours in a mental health setting providing counseling services in a variety of modalities.
 The 600 hours must include 240 ‘direct service’ hours.
 Supervision will be provided by an onsite licensed mental health clinician.
 There will be 1 supervisory hour for each 15 hours of internship.
 The 600 hours are to be completed in a minimum of two academic terms.
 Credit hours will be assigned in accordance with the number of academic terms (fall, spring, summer) needed to complete the required clinical hours.
 Prerequisite: GCN 791.